-Elevated dog food bowls are said to reduce stress on arthritic pets and help improve their posture and digestion.
+Elevated dog food bowls can also help to keep your pet healthy as it is believed that they reduce stress on arthritic pets and help improve their posture and digestion.

 Raised dog feeders are raised feeders which are designed to improve your pet's posture and aid digestion.